Friday, 30 September 2016

 All over the world

-So I got a text about an hour ago to say that Jamie and Aisling have arrived in Auckland and are waiting for their flight to Dunedin.
-It was lovely to hear from them.
+So I got a text about an hour ago to say that Jamie has arrived in Auckland and is waiting for his flight to Dunedin.
+It was lovely to hear from him.
 I have also been hearing from Ally and Cat who are having a brilliant time in Peru.
-They have visited Machu Picchu and sent us some amazing photos from the top of Ally with a llama!
+They have visited Machu Picchu and sent us some amazing photos from the top, of Ally with a llama!
 This involved thirteen hours of nonstop walking up 46,6000 steps and 613 flights of stairs.
 They have had all sorts of adventures and are heading to Bolivia next.

 And Davie and Chanel are in Liverpool visiting Chanel's Gran - not quite as far from home admittedly!